RobLoach/class-loader-adapter/README.md

 ```

 Although the interface is in place, class loader functionality and support
 slightly differs from class loader to class loader.
-Take note of that when
+Take note of this when
-switching between class loaders.
+switching between the class loaders.